What to Expect

 It takes courage to ask for help – asking for support and guidance is a sign of strength, wisdom, and self-care.
 Take the first step and book a free Consultation.
 If I am not the right fit for your needs, I may be able to assist you to find the appropriate support elsewhere.

-During Your Session:
+During Your Sessions:

 When You Arrive:

 There are two entrances into the 99 Wyse Road building (also called Metropolitan Place) – there is one entrance facing Wyse Road and another entrance from the paid parking lot.
 Enter the building and take the elevators up to the 11th floor.
-Please note: there is no signage for Next Phase Counselling Therapy in the lobby or reception area.
+Please note: there is no signage for New Phase Counselling Therapy in the lobby or reception area.

 At the Reception desk, let them know that you have arrived for your appointment, i.e. give my name and your appointment time.

-The doors to the main building lock at 5:00.
+Please Note: The doors to the main building lock at 5:00.
 If the door is locked, please come to the front entrance (facing Wyse Road) and I will come down to let you in.

 For a Virtual Session:

 Please ensure that you are in a private location where you can have a confidential session.
+Please note that you cannot be driving during a therapy session.

 I use the Jane App for virtual appointments.
 Simply click the icon to join your session — this will bring you into a virtual waiting room.
 I will let you into the virtual session when it is time for your appointment.